Guidelines for the Series Teaching Languages, Literatures, and Cultures

 Goals of the Series

-The series Teaching Languages, Literatures, and Cultures was created in response to recent transformative changes in these three areas.
-By curricular necessity or personal choice, many teachers work in more than one area of specialization.
-Current theories and methodologies encourage teachers to incorporate multiple perspectives in their courses.
-This series aims to help them meet new challenges by examining how teaching different languages, literatures, and cultures intersects with theory, research, curriculum and program design, and pedagogical practices.
-The series is intended to reach specialists and nonspecialists and to create cross-specialty dialogue among members of the profession engaged in what were previously separate efforts.
+The series Teaching Languages, Literatures, and Cultures was created in response to recent transformative changes in the fields of foreign language instruction, literary scholarship, and cultural studies.
+These changes range from the professional and institutional to the disciplinary and political.
+The series aims to help instructors meet new challenges by examining how teaching languages, literatures, and cultures intersects with theory, research, curriculum and program design, and pedagogical practices.
+The series is intended to reach specialists and nonspecialists and to create cross-specialty dialogue among members of the profession.

-The Publications Committee looks for innovative work by those who teach various languages; by language-teaching specialists; by researchers and scholars in literature, culture, and language; and by those from other disciplines, such as art or history, who teach in a foreign language or teach foreign cultures.
+The Publications Committee looks for innovative work by those who teach various languages; by language-teaching specialists; by researchers and scholars in literature, culture, and language; and by those from other disciplines, such as art, history, religion, or political science, who teach in a foreign language or teach foreign cultures.
 Volumes in the series address a range of issues in the fields of language and language acquisition.
-The committee welcomes proposals for volumes by single or multiple authors or editors.
-Prospective authors or editors are encouraged to contact the office of scholarly communication (firstname.lastname@example.org).
+The committee welcomes proposals for volumes by a single author or editor or by coauthors or coeditors.

 The Development Process